Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \texttt{LLM-SEMI} generally performs better than \texttt{LLM-ONE} but worse than \texttt{LLM-ALL} as in Table~\ref{tab:op-match}.
 We attribute this to the amount of context it provides: \texttt{LLM-SEMI} uses more context than \texttt{LLM-ONE} but less than \texttt{LLM-ALL}, resulting in intermediate performance.
 Notably, on relatively easy row-wise matching tasks with lower ambiguity, \texttt{LLM-SEMI} can approach \texttt{LLM-ALL}.

-\insight{2}{ \textbf{\textsf{Match} Operator Design Choice.} \texttt{LLM-ALL} generally achieves the best performance on cell, row and column-wise matching tasks, a design that has been relatively underexplored in prior works compared with the commonly adopted \texttt{LLM-ONE}. \texttt{LLM-SEMI} is recommended on row-wise matching tasks with comparable performance. } \nop{ It is used to connect two set of data elements (cells, rows and columns) in the same type with the semantic condition.
+\insight{2}{ \textbf{\textsf{Match} Operator Design Choice.} \texttt{LLM-ALL} generally achieves the best performance on cell, row and column-wise matching tasks, a design that has been relatively underexplored in prior works compared with the commonly adopted \texttt{LLM-ONE}. \texttt{LLM-SEMI} is recommended on row-wise matching tasks with comparable performance. }

+\nop{ It is used to connect two set of data elements (cells, rows and columns) in the same type with the semantic condition.
 Its result is a set of connected data elements (\eg, a table with joined records), so we still use the \emph{precision}, \emph{recall} and \emph{F1 score} in comparison to the ground truth as evaluation metrics.

 Existing LLM-enhanced operators employ various strategies to connect two data elements: (1) \texttt{LLM-ALL} puts two set of data elements altogether in the prompt to instruct the LLM for matching; (2) \texttt{LLM-ONE} traverses each possible pair from the two data element set and invokes the LLM to process each pair at one time; and (3) \texttt{LLM-SEMI} treats one data element set as queries and the other as options.
 In each LLM call, it selects a query from one side and all available options for this query from another side in the prompt to obtain all matching for this query.
-In similar to the selection task, for the cell and row-wise tasks, the three strategies could also be equipped with CoT; for the column-wise task, the few-shot examples could be further added.
+In similar to the filtering task, for the cell and row-wise tasks, the three strategies could also be equipped with CoT; for the column-wise task, the few-shot examples could be further added.

 Figure~\ref{exp:op-map} illustrates the performance of these baselines.
 For the cell-wise matching, \aka semantic join across tables, \texttt{LLM-ONE} with CoT attains the highest precision, recall and F1 score in Figure~\ref{exp:op-map}(a).
-This is consistent with our observation for \texttt{LLM-ONE} with CoT in above selection task.
+This is consistent with our observation for \texttt{LLM-ONE} with CoT in above filtering task.
 It excels in conducting detailed reasoning for each pair individually, making it is able to handle complex semantic conditions accurately.
 In Figure~\ref{exp:op-map}(b), all the methods perform similarly and enough well.
 This is because the row-wise matching task, \aka entity matching, often requires common sense knowledge (\eg, two names are similar or not).
 The record-level information is already rich enough for LLMs to reason the right answer.